Case Studies

 The group is able to give all of their auction committee members User Accounts to access the site so that they can enter item and donor details as the information is made available and everyone is able to see exactly what has been received.

-They also decide to offer online pre-bidding for the silent auction for the week before the event, which is available through the auction website, along with online Bidder Registration and Ticket sales.
+They also decide to offer online pre-bidding for the silent auction for the week before the event, which is available through the auction website, along with online Bidder Registration/Checkout and Ticket sales.
 By connecting their Stripe.com credit card processing account, they are able to collect payments for the ticket purchases up-front and also capture credit card information for bidders who register online and want to save their credit card details for the event.

 To facilitate the registration process, the auction committee members upload the school's address list (with email addresses) into the program so they can send out Bidder Access Tokens.
 As people register for the auction, and purchase event tickets, they are able to place early bids on the "silent" auction items.